ggendro/armlearn/README.md

 API for a high level communication between an user and an Interbotix WidowX robotic arm, composed of 6 MX-64T Dynamixel servomotors and an Arbotix-m microcontroller.
 Developed on linux OS but is theoretically cross-platform.

 ## Getting started

+### Dependencies

+*serial* library required for port communication.
+Can be found here : <https://github.com/wjwwood/serial>

 ### Install

 Not done yet.
-For now you can execute the following lines on a terminal to download, compile and run the `main.cpp` file:
+For now you can execute the following lines on a terminal to download and compile:

 Get the code:
 ```